YourAverageMo/fml/memory-bank/progress.md

 ## 2. What's left to build

-The core MVP features as outlined in the PRD, Phase 1, and the newly defined Testing Phase tasks:
+The core MVP features are largely complete.
+Future work will focus on post-MVP enhancements as outlined in the PRD.

-**Phase 1: MVP - Core Functionality**

-- API Key & Basic Config
-- Gemini API Integration
-- Response Parsing & Display
-- Clipboard Integration
-- Error Handling & Refinement
-- Cross-Platform Testing

-**Testing Phase**

-- Setup Testing Environment
-- Test CLI Parsing
-- Test API Key Management
-- Mock AI Service
-- Test AI Interaction (Mocked)
-- Test Response Parsing
-- Test Terminal Display
-- Test Clipboard Integration
-- Integration Tests

 ## 3. Current status

-The project is in its initial setup phase.
-The foundational documentation is complete.
+The project has completed its core MVP development and testing phases.

 ## 4. Task management system